How To Get A Slot On A BBC Introducing StageBack

-On the BBC website they state "The Line-ups are chosen via suggestions from all the BBC Introducing shows.
+When speaking of BBC Introducing Stage line-ups, the BBC state that "the line-ups are chosen via suggestions from all the BBC Introducing shows.
 These suggestions represent who they see as the hottest artists from their patch at that time".